jlkump/rpg-helper/README.md

 The *Wiki* of a *Ruleset*, *Setting*, and *Game* provide note-taking functionality similar to that of Obsidian, where the user writes down notes in the Markdown format with some extended functionality for displaying things aesthetically in a *Wiki* format.
 All notes are simply stored as Markdown and parsed to provide extended functionality, such as hyper-links between notes, image display, and stat display.

 ## Architecture
 The core architecture is discussed in extensive detail in the [Architecture](./github/Architecture.md) file.
-At a high level ...

 ## Contribution
 ### Getting Started